tldr-pages/tldr/pages/common/tbl.md

 # tbl

-> Format tables for troff.
+> Format tables for `troff`.
 > More information: <https://manned.org/tbl>.

-- Format tables in troff:
+- Format tables for `troff` and print it to stdout:

 `cat {{path/to/file.troff}} | tbl`

-- Format tables in troff in "compatibility mode":
+- Format tables for `troff` in "compatibility mode":

 `cat {{path/to/file.troff}} | tbl -C`

-- Format tables in troff from a file:
+- Format tables for `troff` from a file:

 `tbl {{path/to/file.troff}}`